 Skip to main content

-This document defines the canonical event taxonomy used by NoETL at runtime and stored in the append-only event log.
+This document defines the standard event taxonomy used by NoETL at runtime and stored in the append-only event log.

 • be lowercase